gerryw1389/gerryw1389.github.io/_posts/2016-01-02-archived-about-me.md

 Early in your career it is best to learn how to troubleshoot properly.
 This may seem like an easy skill to acquire, but it usually takes people over two years of solid experience to get this down correctly, and some go their whole careers not learning.
 Troubleshooting falls into a category of "break/fix" where you have an issue at hand and you fix it, nothing really beyond that (such as preventing the issue from happening again or implementing a solution that would negate the issue altogether).

 Next is administration.
 This is a "background" side of IT where you are more of a decision maker than a break/fix type of person.
-Here, IT professionals layout policies for the network, what software is to be installed on what machine, which ports are to be open on which servers/switches/routers, ect.
-This is point where you control the network on the highest level.
+Here, IT professionals layout policies for the network, what software is to be installed on what machine, which ports are to be open on which servers/switches/routers, etc. This is point where you control the network on the highest level.

 Feel free to browse whichever posts interest you, but I would suggest starting with: